Postings I've

 Very cool tribute page to Dr Shock.

-I remember watching shock theater when I was a kid in Copperhill Tn on channel 9.
+I remember watching shock theater when I was a kid in Copperhill Tn on

 Brings back memories.